kanisterio/kanister/docs/functions.rst

               resource: namespaces
               name: "{{ .Namespace.Name }}"

 CreateCSISnapshot
 -----------------

-This function is used to Create CSI VolumeSnapshot for a PersistentVolumeClaim.
+This function is used to create CSI VolumeSnapshot for a PersistentVolumeClaim.
-It halts the action until ``ReadyToUse`` status of VolumeSnapshot is ``true``.
+By default, it waits for the ``ReadyToUse`` status of the VolumeSnapshot to be ``true``.

 Arguments: